gmr/influxdb-storage-exchange/README.rst

 A RabbitMQ exchange type that stores messages that are routed through it as events in InfluxDB.

+:boom:**Important**:boom: This project is deprecated and no longer maintained.

 Details
 -------
 Messages that are routed through the influxdb_storage_exchange are examined to